 In her teaching, Diana focuses largely on fostering self-awareness and the connection of the mind and body.
 She is also an avid performer and is working toward her 200-hour yoga teacher certification.

 Ms. Corliss earned her Master of Music Degree in Vocal Pedagogy & Performance from Westminster Choir College and her Bachelor of Music Degree in Voice from Grove City College.
 She maintains a private voice studio in the greater Princeton area and in northern New Jersey.

 Brandeis University - Post-Bacc.
 Certificate in Art

 Eric Drotch has been a member of the Peddie faculty since 2005.
-He teaches in the Visual Arts Department, oversees the Mariboe Art Gallery and assists in the Alumni & Development office.
+He teaches in the Visual Arts Department, oversees the Mariboe Art Gallery.
 Before pursuing his interests in art and teaching, Drotch worked for several prominent non-profit organizations and provided consulting services to many others.